Ice Rink Indoor Air Quality

 - The facility have a written indoor air quality policy that outlines procedures for air sampling, record keeping, action levels and corrective actions.

-- Air samples taken as described, with equipment approved in the Minnesota Department of Health - Indoor Ice Arena Rule 4620 (Found in links below)
+- Air samples taken as described, with equipment approved in the Minnesota Department of Health - Indoor Ice Arena Rule 4620 (Found Here)

 - Action levels for the following emissions: (Minnesota Department of Health - Indoor Ice Arena Rule 4620)